msraig/DeepInverseRendering/README.md

    'random': random generate camera position and light position

    'load': load camera position and light position from file

 ```

-- Example data can be found in `example_data` folder.

 ## Citation